Theodrosrun/dai-maven-installation/README.md

 # Use Maven on Linux Ubuntu (22.04.3)
 [Tutorial link](https://github.com/heig-vd-dai-course/heig-vd-dai-course/blob/main/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md)

-### Install Java

-In this section, you will install Java using the version 17 from Temurin.

 #### Install Java

 If you are using Linux (WSL excluded) or macOS, you can install and use